DawsWright/BTCPA-App/README.md

 CLIENT SIDE

 - home page with theater info, address, etc
-- list of upcoming plays (display title + date + view details button)
-- details page for each play (title, date, time, available seats, ticket price, reserve tickets button)
-- reserve tickets pop up (first name, last name, email, numtickets text boxes) + check email to ensure no dupes
+- check email with reservations table to ensure no dupes
-- success page after reserving with redirect button to home page
 - remove play from list after date is past FOR CLIENTS

 EMPLOYEE SIDE